How to Crochet the Rice Stitch written and video tutorial suitable for beginners

 - Linked Double Crochet Stitch – Free Tutorial

 - Crossed Double Crochet Stitch Free Tutorial

-- Crochet Tweed Stitch – Free Video Tutorial
+- Half Double Crochet V Stitch Free Step-by-step Tutorial

 - Half Double Slip Stitch – Free Video Tutorial